Han-Yuan-Med/structured-output/README.md

 # structured-output
+Structured output from large language models (LLMs) has enhanced efficiency in processing generated information and is increasingly adopted in industrial applications.
+Prior studies have investigated the impact of structured output on LLMs' generation quality, often presenting one-way findings.
+Some suggest that structured format enhances completeness and factual accuracy, while others argue that it restricts the reasoning capacity of LLMs and leads to reductions in standard evaluation metrics.
+Potential limitations of these assessments include restricted testing scenarios, weakly controlled comparative settings, and reliance on coarse metrics.
+In this work, we present a refined analysis using causal inference.
+Based on one assumed and two guaranteed constraints, we derive five potential causal structures characterizing the influence of structured output on LLMs' generation: (1) collider without m-bias, (2) collider with m-bias, (3) single cause from instruction, (4) single cause from output format, and (5) independence.
+Across seven public and one developed reasoning tasks, we find that coarse metrics report positive, negative, or neutral effects of structured output on GPT-4o's generation.
+However, causal inference reveals no causal impact in 43 out of 48 scenarios.
+In the remaining 5, 3 involve multifaceted causal structures influenced by concrete instructions.
+Further experiments show that OpenAI-o3 are more resilient to output formats than general-purpose GPT-4o and GPT-4.1, highlighting an unaware advantage of reasoning models.
 ### Please read our [article](https://arxiv.org/abs/2509.21791) for further information.
 `gsm8k` folder records the causal discovery process of Grade School Math 8K.
 - `gsm8k_json.ipynb`, `gsm8k_xml.ipynb`, and `gsm8k_yaml.ipynb` corresponds to the causal discovery process of JSON, XML, and YAML, respectively.